 When can the vote open and close, are there any day/time restrictions?

-The vote can open, and invitation emails sent, automatically any day of the week at 12:00am (midnight) PST or it can open manually during regular business hours (Monday – Friday 8am-5pm Pacific Standard Time).
-The vote can close on any day and time; however, the final results and reports will be sent during business hours following the close.
+The votes open, and invitation emails sent, automatically any day of the week at 12:00am (midnight) PT.
+The vote can close on any day and time (on the hour).

 In case of a privacy breach, what is your policy?